-A year ago I was contacted by a couple that was referred by another bride and groom I married in the past.
-He was Indian, multi talented, being a lawyer, entrepreneur, and band manager all rolled up in one.
-She was Jewish, a world traveler, and yoga consultant to corporations.
+A year ago, I was contacted by a couple who were referred by another bride and groom I had married in the past.
+He was Indian, multi-talented, being a lawyer, an entrepreneur, and a band manager all rolled up in one.
+She was Jewish, a world traveler, and a corporate yoga consultant.

 The couple decided that the Indian service would be in the morning with a Hindu priest officiating in English as well as using Sanskrit prayers.
 He would explain all the rituals in English.
-It would start with the groom atop a white horse coming to the venue and then dismounting and walking to the ceremony with his parents.
+It would start with the groom arriving at the venue atop a white horse, dismounting, and walking to the ceremony with his parents.

-The Jewish service was humanistic with prayers over wine, thanksgiving prayer, and seven blessings.
-The benediction was given at the end and the glass was broken.
-I attended the Indian service in the morning and was able to incorporate what I witnessed into my service that afternoon.
+The Jewish service was humanistic with prayers over wine, a thanksgiving prayer, and seven blessings.
+The benediction was given at the end, and the glass was broken.
+I attended the Indian service in the morning and incorporated what I witnessed into my service that afternoon.
 There were so many commonalities.
 The canopy Jews call a Chupah was a Mandap in the Indian service.
 They circled around as the Jewish 7 circles.
 The groom stepped on a clay pot in much the same way as the Jewish service has the breaking of the glass.
-And the parents sit under the mandap as the parents participate under the chuppah.
+And the parents sit under the mandap as they participate under the chuppah.

 I was blessed to officiate this wedding and learn so much about the Hindu religion and service.
-The destination was Beacon NY which was picture perfect September weather.
-The day before I visited DIA Beacon, an amazing modern art museum and walked the beautiful country paths.
+The destination was Beacon, NY, which had picture-perfect September weather.
+The day before, I visited DIA Beacon, an amazing modern art museum, and walked the beautiful country paths.
 How lucky I was to be a part of this wonderful weekend wedding!

 A couple contacted me over a year ago and asked if I would officiate an interfaith wedding in Cape May.
 The Bride’s family owned a vacation home there and she had been going to this town since childhood.
 I had always wanted to visit this historic Victorian village myself and in meeting with the couple was impressed with their warmth and sincerity.
 It was a go.